The filming of The Beatles’ Magical Mystery Tour was mostly done in two week-long periods. The first began on this day.

 Filming began soon after, with scenes improvised on the coach and during a lunch break at the Pied Piper restaurant in Basingstoke, Hampshire.
 Late in the evening the coach arrived at its first destination, the Royal Hotel at The Den, Teignmouth, Devon, where the entire party spent the night.

 The Beatles arrived at the hotel in a car, having swapped vehicles just outside the town in a bid to remain incognito.
 Nevertheless, they were greeted by 400 local teenagers, who had discovered their supposedly secret plans and waited in the rain to catch a glimpse of the stars.

 At the hotel McCartney gave an impromptu press conference, where he gave an outline of The Beatles’ plans for the film.
 He and Neil Aspinall then sorted out room arrangements for the coach party, before discussing the next day’s shooting with Lennon and technical director Peter Theobalds.

-The Royal Hotel in Teignmouth was later demolished, and the Royal Court apartments were built on the site.
+The Royal Hotel in Teignmouth was later remodelled as the Royal Court apartments.

 Also on this day...